keith-flynn/is-it-recycling-day/README.md

 A particularly erratic holiday season has left me with many questions.
 The most elusive of them all; *__Is it recycling day today?__*

 The plan so far:
   - **Script for Web Scraping:** Write a Python script that uses Beautiful Soup and Requests to scrape the garbage and recycling days from the city's website.
-Extract the relevant information and save it to your chosen storage (SQLite database or CSV file).
+Extract the relevant information and save it to the chosen storage (SQLite database ~~or CSV file~~).
-  - **Task Scheduling with Cron:** Set up a Cron job to run your Python script at the desired frequency (e.g., weekly or monthly).
+  - **Task Scheduling with Cron:** Set up a Cron job to run the Python script at the desired frequency (e.g., weekly or monthly).
-  - **Notification Script:** Write another Python script to read the stored information (from the database or CSV file) and send you an email notification using the smtplib module.
+  - **Notification Script:** Write another Python script to read the stored information (from the database or CSV file) and send myself an email notification using the smtplib module.

 ## To Run
   - Create the virtual environment